Home » English » Pronouns, Types, Rules & Examples

 • None of our students failed last year.

-Each →used to denote every one of a number of persons or things taken singly.
+Each →used to denote every one of several persons or things taken singly.

 Either means the one or the other of the two.